Charlot Salwai

-Charlot Salwai Tabimasmas (born 24 April 1963) is a Vanuatuan politician, former accountant, and political advisor.
-He was the Prime Minister of Vanuatu, having been elected on 11 February 2016 following the 2016 general election, and dismissed on 20 April 2020 following the 2020 general election.
+Charlot Salwai Tabimasmas (born 24 April 1963) is a Ni-Vanuatu politician, former accountant, and political advisor.
+He was the prime minister of Vanuatu from 2016 to 2020 and again from 2023 to 2025.
 He is the leader of the Reunification of Movements for Change (RMC), which is part of the Unity for Change bloc.
-Salwai is a Francophone from Pentecost Island.

 Biography

-Born in 1963, he learned speaking French as a teenager.
+Born in 1963 on Pentecost Island, Salwai learned to speak French as a teenager.
 He attended Bourail College to obtain his General Education Certificate, Bourail Technical College to obtain his Technical Education Certificate, and Lycée Blaise Pascal in Nouméa for his Baccalauréat technologique G2.